 land near Kinard east of Dingle

 Then Peggy asked if I had been to see my cousin Mary Ashe Griffin out at Kinard.
 No, I had never heard of her either.
 She gave me directions and off I went.
 Kinard is the historical domicile of the Ashe clan.
-My 5th great-grandfather once owned it all but the English stole it from him.
+My 5th great-grandfather once owned it all until the English stole it fair and square.
 He repaid them by running a smuggling business right under their noses.
-I followed Peggy's directions to Kinard, a few miles out into the country and knocked at Mary’s, one of 3 houses there.
+I followed Peggy's directions to Kinard, a few miles out into the country and knocked at Mary Griffin’s, one of three houses there.
 We talked awhile, I met her son, then I asked her a silly question.
 “My cousin Katie remembers the Ashe family—James, Greg, and Frank—living together in the old family house at Kinard.
-Where would it have been?”
+Where was the house located?”
 She looked at me dumbfounded and said, “This is the house.”
-I was sitting in my great-great grandfather's small house with its 3-foot thick whitewashed walls and few rooms surrounded by outbuildings.
-Mary explained that in the days when it was very full of Ashes that straws were drawn to determine who had to go.
-One family who drew short sent some children to Australia, the rest to the US.
+I was sitting in my great-great grandfather's small house with its three-foot thick whitewashed walls.
+Mary explained that a hundred years before, when the house was very full of Ashes, straws were drawn to determine who had to find a new place to live.
+The family that drew the short straw--John Ashe and Catherine Prendiville and their 14 children--sent some children to Australia, the rest to the US.
 A descendant of this clan is the actor, Gregory Peck.